 Drexel LeBow offers a wide range of certificate programs, including the digital marketing certificate.
 Learn more about our certificate programs today.

 If you use Google, Bing or any other search engine, you’ve encountered the results of SEO.
 Simple Search Engine Results Pages (SERPs) typically contain two types of results:

 Advertisements (also known as paid results) allow companies to pay Google and Bing to appear on SERPs that are relevant to their business needs.
 These results are generally denoted as ads, as shown in the image on the left.

 Organic results are links that are not marked as ads on a traditional SERP.

-What Are the Differences Between Organic and Paid Search Results?
+What Are the Differences Between Organic and Paid Search Results in Search Engine Optimization?

 Paid Search listings are advertisements.
 Paid Search advertising, also known as Pay-Per-Click (PPC) and Search Engine Marketing (SEM), is an effective and critical digital marketing channel.
 A lot of work goes into creating SEM strategies, developing campaigns and optimizing results.

 Organic Search listings cannot be bought.
 Each search engine has a unique set of rules that determines which web pages will appear and in what order.
 Search Engine Optimization is the arm of digital marketing that tries to determine what these rules are to help their content appear at the top of these results.
 This is the basis for understanding exactly how SEO works.

 Google is the most popular search engine that marketers try to reverse engineer in this way.
 But while understanding how Google ranks web pages is important, understanding why Google ranks pages is even more so.